GURUSAMY-MURUGESAN/GURUSAMY-MURUGESAN/README.md

 - 👋 Hi, I’m @GURU
+- 🌱 I’m currently learning to survive in this AI ERA
 - 👀 I’m interested in Learning new things in Machine Learning
-- 🌱 I’m currently learning to survive in this AI ERA
 - 💞️ I’m looking to collaborate on Natural Language Processing
+- 💞️ I'm coding for Machines (watch out for Robocopolypse)
-- 📫 How to reach me **Here***
+- 📫 How to reach me ***Here***

 <!---
 This is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.